 Hello!
 My name is Sydney Maple and I am a native of Malvern, Pennsylvania.
-I am a rising junior in the African American Studies Department, receiving certificates in Spanish and Portuguese, Gender and Sexuality Studies, and Dance.
+I am a rising senior in the African American Studies Department, receiving certificates in Gender and Sexuality Studies and Dance.
 I am particularly invested in the intersections of race, gender, and sexuality, and how these intersections are displayed through mediums of performance art.
 I feel as though dance is a particularly articulate means of political resistance and individualized expression.
 I am interested in the idea of dance as a form of liberation and transcendent communication.

 I am grateful for Princeton and my time thus far in the dance department as well as diSiac Dance Company, an extracurricular student-group.
 I came from a varied dance background having trained since the age of three in a range of styles including contemporary, jazz, tap, ballet, modern, and hip hop.
 My passion for dance grew tremendously the moment I got involved with Princeton’s dance scene.
 My main focus lies in contemporary forms, though I have always loved the challenge of training outside my comfort zone.
 In my choreographic pursuits thus far I have found it interesting to challenge myself to combine narrative and movement in a way that is explicit, yet expansive, avoiding the ascription of a limiting image for viewers.
 It has also been a thought-provoking practice to situate my blackness and other aspects of my identity in the realm of movement and performance art.